forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 2. Use the `SFDX: Authorize a Dev Hub` command to log into the Dev Hub.
 3. Activate Einstein for Developers by turning on the `EinsteinGPTForDevelopers` scratch org feature:

-Edit the `config/project-scratch-def.json` file in your DX project and add the “`EinsteinGPTForDevelopers`” feature to your existing feature list.
+Edit the `config/project-scratch-def.json` file in your DX project and add the “`EinsteinGPTForDevelopers`” feature to your existing feature list and save your changes.
 For example:

 ```
    {